 Loan Origination Fees: Costs related to the closing of the long-term debt are capitalized and amortized to interest expense over the straight-line terms of the related long-term debt.
-Gross loan costs amounted to \$38,321 as of December 31, 2023, and 2022.
-Accumulated amortization amounts to \$33,261 and \$30,068 as of December 31, 2023, and 2022, respectively.
-Total amortization expense recognized in interest expense amounted to \$3,193 for each of the years ended December 31, 2023, and 2022.
+Gross loan costs amounted to \$38,321 as of December 31, 2023.
+Accumulated amortization amounts \$33,261 as of December 31, 2023.
+During the year ended December 31, 2024, the remaining net costs were amortized with gross loan costs and accumulated amortization written off with repayment of the related debt.
+Total amortization expense recognized in interest expense amounted to \$5,060 and \$3,193, respectively for of the years ended December 31, 2024 and 2023.